Hello, I’m Sadie, a Yorkshire photographer, I flipping love weddings!

 As long as they are not preventing me from doing my job.
 I do ask that they leave during the couple shots as they can be really distracting to the couple.

-I take £200 deposit, which along with a completed contract is due to confirm your booking and secure your date.
+I take £300 deposit, which along with a completed contract is due to confirm your booking and secure your date.
+The final balance is due one month before your wedding date.

-If your wedding is 2+ hours drive away, I would charge for a cheap hotel/B&B.
+If your wedding is 2+ hours drive away, I will charge for a cheap hotel/B&B.

 I am also a member of The Guild of Photographers and adhere to their professional guidelines.